ChenChenGith/argoverse-api-ccuse/README.md

 #    include_centerline: bool (default=False), if true, the center line will be found.
 #    rotation_to_standard: bool (default=False), if true, all the data (traj and centerline) will be rotated to make the ego vehicle drive from south to north
 #    save_preprocessed_data: bool (default=False), if true, the pre-processed data will be saved to '../forecasting_sample/preprocess_data' folder
+#    fast_read_check: bool (default=True), if true, the function will check if there are preprocessed data
 ```

 #### 2.1 Get other vehicle data from forecasting data